arieslab/tsr-catalog/docs/source/contribute.rst

-Contributing to Factor-T
+Contributing to TSR-Catalog
 =============================

-Are you here to help on Factor-T project?
+Are you here to help on TSR-catalog project?
 Awesome!
 We have prepared some guidelines to help you to help us out :smiley: